Dylan-Speight/definitely_not_etsy/README.md

 We used Ruby on Rails as the framework for this application's development.
 The base for each page was built using HTML5 and styled using CSS (utilising SCSS).
 A minimal amount of Javascript was used to create the toggle functionality for the hamburger/user menus in the navigation bar.
 The application was deployed to Heroku.
 We called the Google Fonts API to import our font choice, 'Work Sans', and the Font Awesome CDN to utilise some groovy little icons throughout our web application.

 ### Instructions for App Use
-WHAT FEATURES ARE AVAILABLE AND HOW TO USE THEM
+HOW DOES A USER USE THE SITE

 ## Design Documentation